FLAC command line tool

 -t, --test

-Test a flac encoded file (same as -d except no decoded file is written)
+Test a flac encoded file.
+This works the same as -d except no decoded file is written, and with some additional checks like parsing of all metadata blocks.

 -a, --analyze

-Analyze a FLAC encoded file (same as -d except an analysis file is written)
+Analyze a FLAC encoded file.
+This works the same as -d except the output is an analysis file, not a decoded file.

 -c, --stdout